wp-plugins/confident-captcha/readme.txt

 Confident CAPTCHA&#8482; is a clickable, picture CAPTCHA that stops spam and malicious bots, while remaining very easy for people to solve.

 == Description ==
-Confident CAPTCHA&copy; is a clickable, picture CAPTCHA that stops spam and malicious bots, while remaining very easy for people to solve.
+Confident CAPTCHA&#8482; is a clickable, picture CAPTCHA that stops spam and malicious bots, while remaining very easy for people to solve.
 All your website visitors have to do is click a few specific pictures to prove they are human and not a bot.
 It takes just a few seconds to solve.

 Stop spam and bots on your website without frustrating your users.
 Download Confident CAPTCHA today!